Erik-Kelemen/Low-Latency-Trading-Framework/README.md

 ## MarketData Component:

 web_scraper.cpp: Responsible for querying the Exchange API to retrieve real-world historical stock price data at a fine level.
+In this framework I use Alpha Vantage, you can get your own API Key for free here: https://www.alphavantage.co/support/#api-key.

 interpolator.cpp: Handles interpolating gaps in the real-world data at the millisecond level.